 The school takes the personal development and well-being of students very seriously.
+We recently received the Wellbeing Award for Schools; the first secondary school in London to achieve this award.

-We know that students are unlikely to flourish unless they are developing positive relationships, feel safe and are adopting healthy life styles.
-We address many of these issues in our PSHCE curriculum.
-We encourage students to develop confidence and resilience through day to day teaching.
-We promote positive behaviour as part of our philosophy of learning - for example, through group and paired work.
+We know that students are unlikely to flourish unless they are developing positive relationships, feel safe and are adopting healthy lifestyles.
+We address many of these issues in our PSHCRE curriculum.
+We encourage students to develop confidence and resilience through day to day teaching and we promote positive behaviour as part of our philosophy of learning - for example, through group and paired work.